OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/SortTimeSeries/SortTimeSeries.md

 The `SortTimeSeries` command sorts time series based on the specified criteria:

 *   the time series identifier or alias
 *   a time series property
 *   a string formatted from time series properties

 This command is useful for ordering time series before writing output or visualization.

 ## Command Editor ##

+The command is available in the following TSTool menu:

+*   ***Commands / Select, Free, Sort Time Series***

 The following dialog is used to edit the command and illustrates the syntax of the command.